tnevolin/openxcomextended-tftd-rework-evolution/README.md

 | Gauss Defenses | 15 | 500 | 750 |
 | Sonic Defenses | 20 | 1000 | 500 |
 | P.W.T.
 Defenses | 25 | 2000 | 0 |

+## Workshop

+Removed workshop space requirement per project.
+50 engineers can work in one workshop.

+I never understood strategic use for manufacturing *project* taking space, not the manufactured item themselves.
+Why one item takes same amount of additional space as ten?
+In my mind both laboratory and workshop are places where 50 specialists can do their work regardless of what they are working on.
+The rest of the supplies and ready items should reside in storage.

 # Research